shockscript/spec/src/packages.md

 ## Package single import

-A package single import is contributed to the lexical scope for the following directory:
+A package single import is contributed to the lexical scope for the following directive:

 ```
 import f.q.x;